Skip to content

 Advice & Articles

-When it comes to drafting your Will, there is a great variety of services to choose from, including using a DIY Will kit, appointing the Public Trustee, and having an expert solicitor draft the document.
 In choosing which service you use, it is essential to remember the importance of having a valid and clear Will to ensure your wishes are effectively carried out in distributing your estate.
 If you were to pass away without a valid will, your estate would be subject to the rules of the Succession Act, meaning your wishes may not be carried out.
 Additionally, any legal costs arising from a challenge to your Will are likely going to be paid from the contents of your estate, therefore diminishing the value of your estate.

-DIY Will kits
+DIY Will kits –Will Kit risks?

 While DIY kits provide a tempting budget option to draft your Will, you run the risk of creating a will that is invalid, or alternatively is valid but not reflective of your wishes.
 This is because DIY kits provide a basic template on the assumption that one-size-fits-all, when in reality the complexities of your relationships and family situation should be reflected in your Will.
 DIY Will kits cannot adequately handle complex situations such as blended families or self-managed super funds, or situations where a beneficiary has a mental disability or is in financial difficulty.
 In short you don’t know what you don’t know.

-Public Trustee Wills
+Public Trustee Wills –

 What Bennett Carroll provides

-Our expert Wills and estates lawyers provide a holistic approach to estate planning, giving you the comfort of knowing your Will is not only valid, but importantly will reflect your wishes to the letter.
+Our Wills and estates lawyers provide a holistic approach to estate planning, giving you the comfort of knowing your Will is not only valid, but importantly will reflect your wishes to the letter.
 We create personalised wills that deal with your specific family situation, for example a blended family, and can provide for beneficiaries who are disabled or in financial difficulty.
 By making in-depth enquiries regarding who you would like to include and exclude from your Will, we ensure that each decision is justified within the Will, meaning that the document will be upheld.
 Additionally, using Bennett Carroll to create your Will allows you to appoint whomever you choose as your executor, giving you peace of mind that someone you trust will administer your estate.
 We offer this service at a competitive price that is only a fraction of the potential costs of drafting an invalid Will.

 EPOAs